dreibh/hipercontracer/README.md

 find data -maxdepth 1 -name "Ping*.hpct.*" | \
    hpct-results --input-file-names-from-stdin --separator=, -o ping.csv.gz
 ```
-Hint: You can use extension .gz for GZip, .bz for BZip2, .xz for XZ, or none for uncompressed output into the output CSV file!
+Hint: You can use the extension .gz for GZip, .bz for BZip2, .xz for XZ, or none for uncompressed output into the output CSV file!

 ## Example 2
 Merge the data from all files matching the pattern "Traceroute\*.hpct.\*" into CSV file "traceroute.csv.xz", with ";" as separator: